-Where to Go in the Midwest: Traverse City, Mich.
+Where to Go in the Midwest: Traverse City, MI

-With sugar-sand beaches, towering dunes and Caribbean blue water, you'll feel like you're on vacation at the ocean without having left the Midwest in Traverse City.
-In many ways it's the same, but with a freshwater twist!
-In recent years, Traverse City has also become a big foodie destination, with many breweries and wineries on tap.
+With sugar-sand beaches, towering dunes and Caribbean blue water, you’ll feel like you’re on vacation at the ocean without having left the Midwest in Traverse City.
+In many ways it’s the same, but with a freshwater twist!
+Traverse City is also a big foodie destination, with many breweries and wineries on tap.

 Where to Stay: Tamarack Lodge

 Where to Go in the West: Santa Cruz, Calif.

 Where to Stay: Hampton Inn Santa Cruz